 Water for Your Hens

-You can place the water in any sort of plastic container, but the easiest way is to buy a drinker.
+You can place the water in any plastic container, but the easiest way is to buy a drinker.

-During the winter if you live in a colder climate, the water will probably freeze over during the evenings, so just make sure to break the ice up and clean out the bowl in the mornings.
+If you live in a colder climate during the winter, the water will probably freeze over during the evenings, so make sure to break the ice up and clean out the bowl in the mornings.

 Feeding Chickens Table Scraps

-Make sure to try and feed your chickens wholesome foods, such as rice, pasta, oats, fruits, vegetables and wholemeal bread.
-As a general rule if you can eat it so can they.
-However this excludes any fatty foods or foods with lots of salt in.
+Make sure to feed your chickens wholesome foods, such as rice, pasta, oats, fruits, vegetables, and wholemeal bread.
+As a general rule, if you can eat it, so can they.

 5 Healthy Treats

 Wow, these chickens sure are spoilt!
 On top of their pellets and kitchen scraps, we’re surprised they still want to eat… but they do.

 Here are our girls top 5 healthy treats which we occasionally spoil them with: